-This site is an update from my old site "marc-grange.net" that is no longer available.
+This site is an update to my former site "marc-grange.net" which is no longer available.

 The information on these pages is addressed to anyone wishing to apply and use database techniques.
 Various examples are taken from the field of Social Sciences, but the SQL language training and the database design method presented hereafter, relate to all the fields that imply an effective management of data.

 As a practitioner, developer and teacher, I have used and taught databases and computer science for over 30 years.

 Knowledge of database design, relational data model and SQL is essential in order to follow this presentation.
-For readers who do not have the knowledge, but wish to address these various areas, please consult the columns on these pages:
+For readers who do not have the knowledge but would like to address these different areas, please refer to the columns on these pages:

 |- In Sociology||: Processing of surveys|